-Participants may contribute up to 100% of their annual compensation, not to exceed the ceiling imposed by the Internal Revenue Service of \$18,000 and \$17,500 for 2015 and 2014 respectively, as prescribed by the Plan Agreement.
-If a participant is age 50 or over, the ceiling increased to \$24,000 for 2015 and \$23,000 for 2014.
+Participants may contribute up to 100% of their annual compensation, not to exceed the ceiling imposed by the Internal Revenue Service of \$18,000 for 2016 and 2015, as prescribed by the Plan Agreement.
+If a participant is age 50 or over, the ceiling increased to \$24,000 for 2016 and 2015.
+The Plan provides an Automatic Enrollment feature for employees hired on or after January 1, 2016, who do not affirmatively make an elective deferral to the Plan, to automatically have three percent (3%) withheld each pay period and contributed to the Plan's Qualified Default Investment Alternative (QDIA) as a pre-tax deferral after the plan's six (6) month waiting period.